cong-khai-nguyen/Obsidian-Note/content/COCS 3371 - Cybersecurity/Quiz 2/Elliptic Curve Cryptography (ECC).md

 	- Efficient encryption and decryption
 	- Suitable for constrained environments (e.g., mobile devices, smart cards)
 	- Used for encryption, digital signatures, and key agreement protocols
-- Disadvantages of ECC:
-	- Complex Implementation
-	- Susceptibility to Quantum Attacks